nolannaphys/movie-vault/README.md

 ## Usage
 Users will be able to login to  the website.
 Once logged in they will be prompted to search for a movie.
 Once the user has found their desired movie, they can click to save movie button below the movies description.
-User can view their saved movies by clicking the saved movies button located at the top of the screen in the navbar.
+Users can view their saved movies by clicking the saved movies button located at the top of the screen in the navbar.

 ![demo-gif](./client/src/assets/Movie%20Vault%20Demo.gif)